MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-05.md

 ## 3. Create a database

 In your local environment or anywhere you can use the PostgreSQL interactive terminal [psql](https://www.postgresql.org/docs/13/app-psql.html) such as the [Azure Cloud Shell](/azure/cloud-shell/overview), connect to the PostgreSQL database server to create the `restaurant` database.
-(You can connect to Azure Cloud Shell from VS Code to run psql if you are using VS Code but don't have psql installed locally.)
+(You can connect to Azure Cloud Shell from VS Code to run psql if you're using VS Code but don't have psql installed locally.)

 Start psql: